gohugoio/hugo/content/templates/ordering-and-grouping.md

 draft: false
 aliases: [/templates/ordering/,/templates/grouping/]
 toc: true
-wip: true
 ---

-## Understanding `.Data.Pages`

-From this image, we can assume that the "homepage" for Section A---presumably, `/section-a/index.html`---is going to list the content pages 1,2,3.
-In this way, pages 1,2,3 are *data* made available to the template that renders to the .
+In Hugo, A list template is any template that will be used to render multiple pieces of content in a single HTML page.

-## Example List Template Pages
+## Examples of List Templates

-### Example Section Template: `post.html`
+### Section Template: `post.html`

-This content template is used for [spf13.com](http://spf13.com/).
+This list template is used for [spf13.com](http://spf13.com/).
 It makes use of [partial templates][partials].
-All examples use a [view](/templates/views/) called either "li" or "summary" which this example site defined.
+All examples use a [view](/templates/views/) called either "li" or "summary."

 {{% code file="layouts/section/post.html" %}}
 ```html